clojurewerkz/cassaforte.docs/articles/troubleshooting.md

 ## About this guide

 It's clear that things are not always going smooth, and it's very useful to understand what's actually going on, and whose fault it may be.
-Wether you've built a query that Cassandra can't execute, or driver generates an incorrect query.
+Whether you've built a query that Cassandra can't execute, or driver generates an incorrect query.
 We provide several ways to debug these things, and can share our own experience on how to debug Cassandra issues.